rajatetc/blog-posts/cknw7ki3m01r7ews1bjkd0gdt.md

 ### Destructure

 If you do a `console.log(data)`, you will see data similar to the one we saw when we analyzed the API above.
-Let's destructure some of the properties relevant to us.
+Inside the function, let's destructure some of the properties relevant to us.
 And finally set it to our state variable `randomPerson`

 ```
     const {